ec-intl/.github/.github/ISSUE_TEMPLATE/major_release.md

 ---
 name: Major Release Plan
 about: This issue plans a new release for a fixed period.
 Use it for large releases containing many features or bug fixes.
-This template is a major release plan.
-For minor releases, use the minor release plan template.
+This template is a major release plan ONLY.
 title: Software Release Plan
 labels: "Release Plan"
 ---